siegfriedschaefer/rn-babylonjs-pg/README.md

 # rn-babylonjs-pg
-This repo hosts react-native based babylonjs artefacts for the public.
+This repo hosts react-native and pwa-react based babylonjs artefacts for the public.